Pharmacy guidelines and FAQs

 • Move a drug to a higher or lower cost-sharing tier.
 This does not apply to our D-SNP plans, non-formulary drugs, or Specialty drugs.

-• Add or remove restrictions on coverage for a drug.
+• Add or remove restrictions on coverage for a drug (such as prior authorization, step therapy, or quantity limits).
 For more information about restrictions on drug coverage, refer to your Member Handbook/Evidence of Coverage.

-• Replace a brand-name drug with a generic drug.
+• Replace a brand-name drug with a generic drug or biosimilar product.

-In most cases Providence Medicare Advantage Plans must get approval from Medicare for changes that we make to the plan’s Drug List.
-To get updated information about the drugs covered by Providence Medicare Advantage Plans, please call customer service at 1-800-603-2340, seven days a week, from 8 a.m. to 8 p.m.
-(Pacific Time).
-TTY users should call 711.
+In most cases Providence Medicare Advantage Plans must get approval from Centers for Medicare and Medicaid Services (CMS) for changes that we make to the plan’s Drug List.
+To get updated information about the drugs covered by Providence Medicare Advantage Plans, please call customer service at 1-800-603-2340, (TTY 711) 8 a.m. to 8 p.m.
+(Pacific Time) 7 days a week, October 1st through March 31st and Monday - Friday, April 1st through September 30th.

 • How will I find out if my drug coverage has been changed?